inputforge/agentforge/docs/workflow.md

 ### Killing an agent

 Click **KILL** in the panel header to terminate the agent process.
 The ticket stays in **In Progress** so you can re-launch a different agent or investigate the output.

+### Relaunching an agent

+If an agent exits with an error while the ticket is still **In Progress**, a **RELAUNCH** button appears in the panel header.
+This respawns the same agent type in the existing worktree without changing the branch or losing previous work.
+AgentForge also auto-relaunches automatically when you re-open the panel for an errored agent.

 ## Review and merge